PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 This is an important milestone for the entire PrestaShop ecosystem.
 A modern, flexible API that the community has been asking for over the past years.
 The first version of the new API will be in PrestaShop 9.
 You can [watch a presentation](https://youtu.be/7CQ2Sg-v4XQ?t=1219) by [@jolelievre](https://github.com/jolelievre), who talked about the basics of the new solution, explained the foundations behind it and showed how to use it.

-If you want to test the new API, make sure to follow article written by [@kpodemski](https://github.com/kpodemski) - [How to use the new API in PrestaShop 9](#).
-This tutorial will guide you through the process of using the new API, explaining how to authorize to the new API, create a new resource, and how to work with the API in general.
+If you want to test the new API, make sure to follow the article written by [@kpodemski](https://github.com/kpodemski) - [How to use the new API in PrestaShop 9](#).
+This tutorial will guide you through the process of using the new API, explaining how to authorize the new API, create a new resource, and how to work with the API in general.

 ![New API in PrestaShop 9](/assets/images/2024/05/adminapi.jpeg)

 ### Symfony in front office

-Symfony container is now available in the front office.
+The Symfony container is now available in the front office.
 This is a significant change that will allow developers to use Symfony components in the front office.
-For the moment this feature is still behind a feature flag, but we encourage you to test it and provide feedback.
+For the moment, this feature is still behind a feature flag, but we encourage you to test it and provide feedback.

 ![Symfony container in front office](/assets/images/2024/05/sfcontainer.jpeg)